If you love werewolves, it’s frustrating how hard these films are to find. But we’ve got 7 great werewolf movies to sink your teeth into.

 It’s a slow burn, as a lot of the focus is on the soldiers, their fight to stay alive, and how they grapple with imminent death and isolation — plus a whole pack of slobbering, hungry werewolves.

 1. GINGER SNAPS

 Finally, this horror classic can now be found streaming on Shudder.
-There’s no other werewolf movie (at least on Shudder at the moment) that deserves the top spot, because there’s no other werewolf movie like Ginger Snaps.
-Not only do the Fitzgerald sisters have to contend with supernatural forces, but more mundane things like puberty, menstruation and all the unpleasantness of being a teenage girl threaten to break the two best friends apart.
+There’s no other werewolf movie (at least on Shudder at the moment) that deserves the top spot because there’s no other werewolf movie like Ginger Snaps.
+Not only do the Fitzgerald sisters have to contend with supernatural forces, but more mundane things like puberty, menstruation, and all the unpleasantness of being a teenage girl threatening to break the two best friends apart.

 Werewolves have always been a great analogy for change, and no other werewolf film utilizes the monster and its implications quite as effectively and unforgettably as Ginger Snaps.

 I should note that it’s completely likely that I’ve missed a werewolf film hidden somewhere on Shudder, and it’s also very likely that after this article publishes, Shudder will start streaming another werewolf movie.
 Howl, for example, became available very recently.
 Even at the bottom of the list, every single one of these films is worth viewing, especially if you’re a fan of the werewolf.
 And I’m so grateful there’s a streaming platform like Shudder committed to representing the genre in all its glory — honoring the transformative power of horror.